TAMPINES BIKE PARK

-The original Tampines Mountain Bike Track was an approx 3-km long gravel track with slight undulation.
+The original Tampines Mountain Bike Track was an approx 3-km long gravel track, with some slight undulation.
 It was the flattest beginner mountain biking track and the fastest off-road racing venue Singapore had to offer.

 In 2006, DirTraction worked hand-in-hand with RMC Pte Ltd, the contractors managing Tampines trail, to create an additional 4km of off-road trail extension.
 A man-made, “teletubby-like” knoll was created on top of a flat piece of land, and a winding, multiple- switchback singletrack was carved out of that hill.
 A short jungle section allowed for some cool relief from the majority open-field course, followed by a long straight dirt track.
 Plans were underway for the creation of a 4-cross track, which was abandon eventually.